 During the pandemic, we decided to stay closed in order to keep our community, staff and customers safe.
 We are thrilled to be reopened and invite you to come and dine with us safely and as family.
 We are working hard to ensure a clean and healthy environment awaits you inside our doors.
 Our policies may change as required by local regulation but we will always greet you with a smile (behind the mask) and ask during your visit please be safe and be respectful as we venture this challenging time together.

-We have happy hour Monday- Friday from 4pm - 7pm and working on bringing back a delicious full menu for your enjoyment.
+We have happy hour Monday- Friday from 4pm - 7pm and working on bringing offer a delicious menu for your dining pleasure.
 For updated deal information please check back as these may change with demand.

 In 1828, Pennsylvania Legislature authorized the construction of the railroad between Philadelphia and Pittsburgh.
 This was known as the "Main Line" of the Public Works system and is the reason this area of Philadelphia is called the "Main Line."

 Realizing the potential of the "Main Line" the state of Pennsylvania purchased the land surrounding the new railroad stations to create "summer homes" for the Philadelphia Elite.
 To ensure the success of Bryn Mawr, the State prohibited the building of "hotels, taverns, and drinking saloons, or other buildings of offensive occupation."

 Legend has it that the first establishment to become approved was right at this spot.
 The "Ivy Inn" opened at this location to provide food and spirits worthy of Philadelphia's finest.
 Unfortunately, prohibition brought an end to the success of the Ivy Inn.